-The next Lemma states formally the invariance property just exemplified, namely that the application of the deleting transformation to a graph with an accepting cycle results in a graph having an accepting
+The next Lemma states formally the invariance property just exemplified, namely that the application of the deleting transformation to a graph with an accepting cycle results in a graph having an accepting cycle as well.

-Lemma 2.8.
+Lemma 3.
 Let G = (V, E, s, A) be an automaton graph containing an accepting cycle and such that $map(v) \neq v$ for every $v \in A$.
 Then the graph del(G) contains an accepting cycle.

 Proof: Let C be an accepting cycle in G and $v \in C$ be an accepting vertex.
-For every successor u of v we have $map(u) \geq map(v) > v$.
+For every successor u of v we have $map(u) \ge map(v) > v$.
 Therefore the vertex v is accepting in del(G).
 The transformation does not change the set of vertices and edges and the conclusion follows.

-Figure 2: Deleting transformation
+Fig. 2.
+Deleting transformation